Glass bead road surface marking: Composition and manufacturing

 Structure of glass bead matrix and interactions with metal ions.

+The majority of glass beads for road markings and other industrial usage (such as blasting, peening, filtration, and filling of plastic composites) are made from crushed recycled float glass in special vertical furnaces, where at about 1300 °C the irregular shards melt and within milliseconds acquire a round shape.

-The synthesis of these beads begins when calcium carbonate is heated to anywhere from 800 to 1300$^\circ$C. This heating causes a decomposition reaction which forms solid calcium oxide and releases carbon dioxide gas.
+The preparation of such glass beads can also be done using virgin glass melts.
+In such case, the synthesis begins when calcium carbonate is heated to 800–1300$^\circ$C. This heating causes a decomposition reaction which forms solid calcium oxide and releases carbon dioxide gas.